 This research is based on Ariani & Hasymi (2018) and Nibras & Hadinata (2020) which examined the variables of profitability, leverage, capital intensity, and company size.
 Then it is also based on research by Nurkolisoh & Hidayah (2019), namely the effective tax rate as a proxy for tax avoidance.
-Considering that this research conducted in early 2024 and not all companies have published their financial statement for the year of 2023, and considering that even Tax Amnesty program in 2017 could not increase Indonesia's tax ratio, researchers interested to study this phenomenon during the period of 2018 to 2022.
-This research is updated compared to previous research.
-First, we add company age to our variables to find out whether it has impact on company's effective tax rate.
-Second, considering that the Indonesian Stock Exchange (BEI), starting in 2021, will implement the latest sector classification, namely the IDX Industrial Classification (IDX-IC) and there are still lack of researches about the new sector classification, we are interested to do our study using the new sector classification.
-This research uses basic materials companies as object because it is the third biggest sector and according to Purbolakseto, Tjahjadi, & Tjaraka (2022) during the period of 2017 to 2021 this sector performance is not stable.
+This research is updated compared to previous research, namely company age, and also considering that the Indonesian Stock Exchange (BEI), starting in 2021, will implement the latest sector classification, namely the IDX Industrial Classification (IDX-IC).
+Based on research results that still need to be consistent in previous studies, new research is needed on effective tax rates using the latest sectors.
+Therefore, this research uses basic materials companies on the IDX for 2018 to 2022.
 This research can contribute to insight and understanding of the effective tax rate from an agency theory perspective.